☰ In This Section

 Courses

-• Field Experiences in School-based Settings (EDUC643)
+• Field Experiences in School-Based Settings (EDUC646)

 Application of information gained through observations of general education, special education, EL and/or other teachers and students with specific learning needs in educational environments.
 Implementation of principles of effective instruction in the content area and grade level of licensure.
 Development of planning skills, instructional strategies, assessment skills, self-assessment skills, and professional dispositions using feedback from educational professionals.
 Observation of teachers’ use of culturally-responsive instructional practices to incorporate students’ experiences, cultures and communication into instruction.

 Analysis of knowledge of research-based skills and assessment strategies, reading processes, and instructional practices in the content area.
 Integration of various instructional strategies to support readers of various proficiency levels, linguistic backgrounds, and specific learning needs in K-12 settings.
 Implementation of reading research by determining strategies for developing and implementing academic language, vocabulary, fluency, orthographic knowledge, morphological relationships within words, and comprehension.
-Application of strategies for enhancing K-12 students’ visual, critical, vocabulary, and writing literacy.
+Application of strategies for enhancing students’ visual, critical, vocabulary, and writing literacy.

-• Teacher Candidate Seminar (EDUC753)
+• Teacher Candidate Seminar (EDUC757)

 Analyzation of data from assessments to monitor student progress and guide next steps for instruction.
 Strategies for managing student behaviors to maximize learning.
 Use of classroom teaching, information about students, collaboration with professionals, problem-solving strategies and self-assessment in the teaching and learning environment.
 Creation of professional job search tools.
 Social, ethical, legal, and human issues surrounding the use of information and technology.
 Christian or personal perspectives on the Code of Ethics for Minnesota teachers.

-3 credits
+2 credits

-• Student Teaching Placement I (EDUC778)
+• Student Teaching Placement I (EDUC775)

 Planning and implementing standards-based instruction based on knowledge of subject matter, educational research and/or theory, appropriate educational technology, and diverse needs of students.
 Use of formal and informal assessment strategies to monitor growth and progress, give feedback, and guide next steps for instruction.
 Execution of effective classroom management techniques.
 Establishment of productive relationships, through effective verbal and written communication, with parents/guardians, counselors, teachers, and other school-based stakeholders.